How Will Spousal Maintenance Affect “Income Shares” Child Support Model?

 As such, the reason it is important to revisit the relationship between spousal maintenance and child support under the income shares model is that both parents will have a child support obligation.
 If parents have shared parental responsibilities and each spends an equal amount of time with the child, then the amount of support will be calculated based on what each parent would have contributed to the child if the child were living in an intact household.
 It may be that one parent earns substantially more money than the other, but this fact alone does not disqualify the lesser earning spouse from contributing to child support obligations.

 If the court determined that Parent A earns $100,000 from her job while Parent B earns $25,000 from his job, the court will then decide what the relative proportion of each parent’s income should be for childrearing expenses.
 But the court will look at more than simply the income from the parties’ jobs.
 If, for instance, Parent A makes spousal support payments to Parent B, then those payments will become part of Parent B’s income for the purposes of determining how much he is proportionally obligated to contribute toward childrearing expenses.

 The key takeaway is this: under the “income shares” model, both parents have obligations to support their children financially, and a lesser earning parent’s spousal maintenance payments can be included in calculating his or her obligation toward child support.

 Contact a Chicago Family Law Attorney

 Do you have questions about spousal maintenance and child support obligations?
 An experienced family law attorney in Chicago can assist you.
-Contact M. Scott Gordon & Associates to discuss your case.
+Contact Gordon & Perlut, LLC to discuss your case.